Roel4811/flask-in-docker/README.md

 - print the people dynamically

 ### extra
-- Can you make filtering/pagination work for these routes? (hint: or can you explain why this already works?)
+- Can you make filtering/pagination work for these routes?
+A route could be: `/people/?name=Peter`
+  - hint: or can you explain why this already works?
 - Can you display the correct time (in ISO format) this page was rendered. (hint: try to find a library that does this & pass this variable to your template)
 - Can you put this time in the meta data of your api routes as well?
 Make sure it's DRY!